A7MED6969/A7MED6969/README.md

 ### Hello there 👋

-im A7MED , 15 y.o , from egypt , junior full stack developer ( retired programer )
+im A7MED , 15 y.o , from egypt , junior full stack developer

+some info about me :

+- i hate open source
+- i used to program at night

 ### 📊 My Statics